sachhg/pgpilot/README.md

 ### Resilience

-When a routed read cannot reach its chosen replica — the backend is down, or a pooled connection was severed — pgpilot **fails the read over** to the next eligible replica and finally to the primary, rather than dropping the client.
+When a routed read cannot reach its chosen replica (the backend is down, or a pooled connection was severed), pgpilot **fails the read over** to the next eligible replica and finally to the primary, rather than dropping the client.
 The retry is invisible because it happens before any response byte is streamed;
 writes and in-transaction statements have no healthy alternative and are not